-- (1) After completing all improvements, the developer shall notify approving authority that the improvements are ready for final inspection. - (2) If the approving authority finds the improvements are complete and in conformance with requirements, it shall take steps to cause the release of the bond.
-Conversely, if the date of completion has passed and the improvements are not completed in accordance with requirements, the approving authority shall recommend that the bonding authority be notified to complete the required work within a specified period of time. - (3) The approving authority shall then release the bond and/or call for completion of the required improvements.
+- (1) After completing all improvements, the developer shall notify approving authority that the improvements are ready for final inspection. - (2) If the approving authority finds the improvements are complete and in conformance with requirements, it shall take steps to cause the release of the irrevocable letter of credit.
+Conversely, if the date of completion has passed and the improvements are not completed in accordance with requirements, the approving authority shall recommend that the issuing ILOC entity be notified to complete the required work within a specified period of time. - (3) The approving authority shall then release the irrevocable letter of credit and/or call for completion of the required improvements.